Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The instance profile used with the EC2 instances in unable to query instance metadata.
 - [ ] AWS currently does not have sufficient capacity in the Region.

-### A Security Engineer has discovered that, although encryption was enabled on the Amazon S3 bucket example bucket, anyone.
-Who has access to the bucket has the ability to retrieve the files.
+### A Security Engineer has discovered that, although encryption was enabled on the Amazon S3 bucket example bucket, anyone who has access to the bucket has the ability to retrieve the files.
 The Engineer wants to limit access to each IAM user can access an assigned folder only.
 What should the Security Engineer do to achieve this?

 - [ ] Use envelope encryption with the AWS-managed CMK aws/s3.
 - [x] Create a customer-managed CMK with a key policy granting 'kms:Decrypt' based on the '${aws:username}' variable.